The next decade of smart city growth

 - 50% of utilities expect to significantly increase the amount of grid-scale solar through 2030, according to Utility Dive's 2020 State of the Electric Utility Survey.

-- Right now, 4G connectivity can power the technologies being piloted, but 5G networks will help increase the capacity and efficiency of smart city projects as more come online.
+- Right now, 4G connectivity can power the technologies being piloted, but 5G networks will boost the capacity and efficiency of smart city projects as more come online.

 - The 5G market is expected to be around $700 billion by 2030, per market research firm IDTechEx, powered by mobile services, fixed wireless services and Internet of Things applications.